 Check out all the details about Portugal reopening for tourism.

 Romania has officially reopened for International visitors, allowing tourists from EU nations and a few countries outside of the EU as well.
 The country is open to welcoming travelers from many more countries in the coming weeks, depending on the situation.
 Countries that have been categorized as “Green Zones” do not need to quarantine upon entry in Romania.
-Meanwhile, those belonging in the “Yellow Zones” have to isolate upon entry.
+Meanwhile, those belonging to the “Yellow Zones” have to isolate upon entry.

 Here are all the details about the travel restrictions to Romania.

 On May 22, 2020, Serbia reopened for tourism and welcomed visitors from all nations, making them one of the few countries that have opened early to tourists.
 Furthermore, a proof of a negative COVID-19 test is no longer mandatory for all travelers.
 The country is now operating under the normal border regulation, so travelers from all countries could visit Serbia without any restrictions.
 Air Serbia, the country’s flag carrier, has also resumed its commercial flights.

-In August, Serbia imposed new travel restrictions, and requires travelers from four nations to submit a proof of the negative COVID-19 test taken within 48 hours of arrival.
+In August, Serbia imposed new travel restrictions and requires travelers from four nations to submit proof of the negative COVID-19 test taken within 48 hours of arrival.
 Travelers who will not be able to present any results will be refused entry as no test upon arrival is available.

 Here’s everything you need to know about the latest travel restrictions on the reopening of Serbia.

 Slovakia has officially reopened for tourism in June.
 It started by allowing visitors from 16 countries in Europe, such as Liechtenstein, Germany, Switzerland, Croatia, Slovenia, Bulgaria, Cyprus, Greece, Malta, Estonia, Lithuania, Finland, Latvia, Denmark, Norway, and Iceland.
 In July, Slovakia has added more countries to the list, including non-EU countries as recommended by the EU council.
 Tourists coming from the “safe countries” will not need to submit a Covid-19 test or undergo a mandatory quarantine.
 However, all other arrivals from EU areas considered “high-risk” must quarantine for 10 days with no need to take a test.
 All arrivals from other countries must stay in self-isolation until they have proof of a negative PCR test.